PocketLLM/EchoGen.ai/docs/backend_render_deployment.md

 ## 4. Verify the Deployment

 1. Once the service status is **Live**, Render will assign a URL like `https://echogen-backend.onrender.com`.
+2. Visit `https://<your-service>.onrender.com/health` to confirm the health endpoint returns a successful response.
-2. Visit `https://<your-service>.onrender.com/docs` to confirm the FastAPI Swagger UI loads.
+3. Visit `https://<your-service>.onrender.com/docs` to confirm the FastAPI Swagger UI loads.
-3. Use the "Authorize" button in Swagger to test authenticated endpoints with a Supabase JWT.
+4. Use the "Authorize" button in Swagger to test authenticated endpoints with a Supabase JWT.
 4. If you plan to use a custom domain, add it under **Settings → Custom Domains** and follow Render's DNS instructions.

 ## 5. Configure the Flutter App